rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects.markdown

 }
 {% endhighlight %}

 As you can see, every procedure insists on the same type of structure, the `Vectors`.
 Every procedure needs in input an instance of the structure on which executes.
-Moreover, every piece of code that owns an instance of the `Vectors` structure can access its member values without control.
-There is no concept of restriction on change of the information of a structure.
+Moreover, every piece of code that owns an instance of the `Vectors` structure *can access its member values without control*.
+There is no concept of restriction on which operation can be done on the internal information of a structure.

 This makes the procedures' definition very verbose and their maintanance very tricky.
+Tests becomes very hard to design and execute, because of the lack of _information hiding_.

-The main goal of Object-Oriented programing was that of binding the behavours (methods) with the data on which they operate.
+The main goal of Object-Oriented programming was that of binding the behavior (a.k.a. methods) with the data on which they operate (a.k.a., attributes).
 As Alan Kay once said:

 > [..] it is not even about classes.
 I'm sorry that I long ago coined the term "objects" for this topic because it gets many people to focus on the lesser idea.
 The big idea is "messaging" [..]

+The concept of class allows us to regain the focus on behavior, and not on methods inputs.
+You should not even know the internal represetation of a class.
+You only need its _interface_.
+In Object-Oriented progamming, the above example becomes the following (I choose to use Scala because of its lack of cerimony).

+{% highlight scala %}
+trait Vector {
+  def scale(factor: Double): Vector def norm: Double
+}
+case class CartesianVector(x: Double, y: Double) extends Vector {
+  // Definition of functions declared abstract in Vector trait }
+{% endhighlight %}

+The given example is very trivial.
+Starting from element `x`, `y` and procedures `scale` and `norm`, it was very straight to derive an elegant Object-Oriented solution.
+But, is it possible to formalize (and, maybe automize) the process we just did to define `CartesianVector`?
+Let's try to answer this question.

 ## References

 - [Procedural programming](https://en.wikipedia.org/wiki/Procedural_programming)
 - [Alan Kay On Messaging](http://wiki.c2.com/?AlanKayOnMessaging)